 Note: As of now, BIFT output from RAW is not compatible with DAMMIF or other ATSAS programs.
+However, it is compatible with electron density determination via DENSS.

-Part 3.
 Assessing ambiguity of 3D shape information - AMBIMETER in RAW

 It is impossible to determine a provably unique three-dimensional shape from a scattering profile.
 This makes it important to determine what degree of ambiguity might be expected in our reconstructions.
 The program AMBIMETER from the ATSAS package does this by comparing the measured scattering profile to a library of scattering profiles from relatively simple shapes.
 The more possible shapes that could have generated the scattering profile, the greater ambiguity there will be in the reconstruction.
 We will use RAW to run AMBIMETER.
+Note that you need ATSAS installed to do this part of the tutorial.